KilluaYT/osu-hack/README.md

 "Important DLL" is a folder with DLL files conatained which are important for the project.

 osu!hack > the main VS Project Folder

+**DONT RUN THIS ON YOUR COMPUTER, IF UYOU DONT WANT YOUR OSU!
+FOLDER GETS DELETED**